SteveDoingStuff/GeoRefHut/README.md

 # GeoRefHut--

 ## Description
 GeoRefHut-- is a C++ project for aligning E57 point clouds via GICP, optimizing the resulting pose graph and georeferencing the aligned point clouds.
+This project has only been tested on Ubuntu 24.04.2 LTS.

 ## Dependencies
 - [libE57Format](https://github.com/libE57/libE57Format)